 Outdoor Activities in Calgary

 Calgary is a natural location for winter sports because of its proximity to the Rockies.
-The home of the 1988 Winter Olympics, the city continues to host several major winter sporting events at Canada Olympic Park (also known as the Winter Sport Institute) including bobsledding, luge, cross-country skiing, ski jumping, downhill skiing, and snowboarding.
-Like counterparts in other cities that have hosted the Olympic Games, the Olympic facilities continue to be used for athlete training when not in use for competition.
+The home of the 1988 Winter Olympics, the city continues to host several major winter sporting events at Canada Olympic Park (also known as the Winter Sport Institute), including bobsledding, luge, cross-country skiing, ski jumping, downhill skiing, and snowboarding.
+Like counterparts in other cities that have hosted the Olympic Games, the Olympic facilities continue to be used for athlete training when not used for competition.
 Also, Canada Olympic Park serves as a mountain biking trail in the summer months.